maciakl/mdwi/README.md

 Mdwi is oppinionated.
 It will generate a basic `style.css` file for you for styling.
 You can change it afterwards.

+## Standalone Mode

+In standalone mode, `mdwi` takes in a file name as an argument, and generates a single HTML file as an output, injecting the stylesheet and the favicon as inline elements.
+It does not convert any internal links.

 ## Dependencies